EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/digital-ocean-analisis-y-mi-experiencia/index.en.md

 coverImage: images/Mi-experiencia-digital-ocean.jpg
 coverImageCredits: credits https://www.pexels.com/es-es/@elaine-bernadine-castro-1263177/
 date: '2021-01-14'
-description: This is a Digital Ocean review, I'll let you know about my experience of it using it to host all of my personal projects so far.
+description: This is my Digital Ocean review, I'll let you know about my experience of it using it to host all of my personal projects so far.
 keywords:
 - digital ocean
 - opinion